Awakening to a New Worldview

 • Matter: The substrate that carries forms, from bodies to institutions to ideas to planets.

-Together, these principles show why worldview is not optional.
-To be human is to live within nested envelopes of being, interpreting reality through the three aspects of existence.
-The task is to move from fragmented emotional dominance toward integrated mental-causal awareness — from incoherence to clarity.
+Together, these principles show why having a coherent worldview is not optional.
+To be human is to live within nested envelopes of being and interpreting reality through the three aspects of existence.
+The task is to move beyond humanity's dominant form of thinking: fragmented emotional desires.
+And to develop our mental-causal awareness of perspective and systems thinking.

 Activation: From Fragmentation to Cosmic Worldview

-Humanity’s crises are not just technical failures; they are worldview collisions.
-Science versus religion, East versus West, profit versus planet — these are worldview battles, each defending partial references.
+Humanity’s crises are not just technical failures; they are worldview collisions and collusions.
+Science versus religion, East versus West, profit versus planet — these are worldview battles, each defending an incomplete perceptual reference system.

 A new worldview must emerge, one that integrates systemic feedback with the Hylozoic structure of existence.
-The PIE triad of the First Self (human beings) provides the grammar:
+The principle of Performance as the Way of PIE provides the grammar:

 • Purpose: To ask why, at every level: why bowl, why build, why live at a certain human level.